laristra/documentation/index.md

     - nose2 --with-coverage <file>

 ## Docker
 Docker is a software container platform packages the libraries and settings of a piece of software and makes it work the same regardless of the device it is on.
 To use Docker, make an account and enter a username, email, and password.
-To use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/), add `services: - docker` in your .travis.yml file.
-Builds must run on trusty to use Docker, so make sure `sudo: required` is in your .travis.yml file.
-Next, go to DockerHub settings under "linked accounts and services" and link GitHub.
+Go to DockerHub settings under "linked accounts and services" and link GitHub.
 Then, create a Dockerfile, which can look like this:

     FROM python:2.7

     COPY . /<repo-name>

+Docker has more instructions on [how to build a Dockerfile](https://docs.docker.com/engine/reference/builder/#run).
 To use the python:2.7 image, you would need to run `docker run python:2.7`.
 Next, go back to Docker settings and click [Create an Automated Build](https://hub.docker.com/add/automated-build/github/), enter your GitHub organization (username) and project name and click "Create."
 Adjust the .travis.yml file to use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/) by adding the following lines:

+    sudo: required

     services:

-      -docker
+      - docker

     env: